 The fastest way to heal a knee sprain is rest.
 Treatment will depend on your lifestyle.
 If you’re an athlete the treatment may be surgery, to get you back in the game.
 However, people whose lifestyles don’t include high impact activities often can go a route that avoids surgery such as physical therapy or resting the injury at home.

-There are several treatment options for a knee sprain.
+Sprained knee treatment options vary.
 In most cases, you won’t need surgery.
 An ACL tear is the most likely ligament to need surgery.

 - Over the counter pain medication